Preach the word; be ready in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine. (2 Timothy 4:2)

 Or else how can one enter into a strong man's house, and spoil his goods, except he first bind the strong man? and then he will spoil his house.
 (Matthew 12:29)

 When we were young, did we know about our dad’s financial problems?
-His struggles of whether he should emigrate to another country, or how he is going to support a fourth child, or how to stay true to his conscience in his spiritual walk?
+Did we know his struggles of whether he should emigrate to another country, or how he is going to support a fourth child, or how to stay true to his conscience in his spiritual walk?
 No, we trust that he will take care of us, and that peace and rest allows us to grow.
 We get this in Christ, but we also get it through our leaders.
+Yet we often ignorantly make this work of the leader harder due to our selfishness - whether it be parents over the family, teachers over students, or pastors over the church body.

-I remember one example I had when I was in Fernvale, at Paul and Di’s house who had graciously let me come stay for a few days to get a change of scenery.
+I remember one example I had when I was in Fernvale, Australia, at Paul and Di’s house who had graciously let me come stay for a few days to get a change of scenery.
 Adrian was back at his house outside Brisbane.
 Kevin Mullins, Adrian and I were having a discussion about whether it was ok to edit video clips of other speakers and comment on what they were saying and put it on YouTube to prove that they were wrong, contradicting themselves, teaching falsely.
 Pastor Adrian didn’t think we should do it.
 I pointed out that we quote other people’s written material and comment on it in books, so is it really that different do it in video?
-Adrian felt there was a difference.
+Adrian felt there was a difference, that it was more disrepectful to the other minister to do it in video.
 And for whatever reason, I couldn’t accept that.

 Though I didn’t really tell Adrian, it became a full-on struggle in my mind.
 I couldn’t seem to let it go, and it bothered me more and more.
 The logic didn’t make sense.
 Why couldn’t we do it?
 We could do it in a meek way, a polite way.
 Why not?